 Eid-ul Fithr also known as Kuda Eid marks the end of Ramadan and is the 1st day of the month of Shawaal (the 10th month) in the Islamic Calendar.
 Eid-ul Fithr is a cardinal festival in Islam and is celebrated with a great enthusiasm in Maldives.
 Kuda Eid commends with the locating of the new moon.

 People in Maldives celebrate the day mostly with their family and relatives.
 A significant activity during this Eid is to make donation (fitr zakaath) in charity to the poor and the needy.
 The celebration starts with a morning prayer followed by participating in a sermon at the mosque.
 After this, the people visit friends and relatives and dine together.
 The celebrations last for consecutive 3 days and people also engage in traditional festive games.
+So, when are you planning to witness one of the most serene Maldives traditional festivals?

 Suggested Read: 8 Fun Things To Do In Maldives For A Thrilling Holiday